michaeljsXu/APS360_Malaria_Detection/README.md

   * More time will be allocated, and a new team member will assist with the completion of the deadline.
   * Another team member will take over the task.

+### Submission
+* The order of submitting documents is:
+ 1. Yug
+ 2. Michael
+ 3. Olivia
+ 4. Ellen
+* This order is based on time zones, Yug is in Toronto time, so he will submit first.

 ##### Emergency Situations
 * In the event of health or family emergency situations, we should contact the TA over email and if necessary meet with the TA.
 * If a team member does not contact back within 6 hours, they will be deemed as **busy**.